 An Update from Backboath

 A busy period at Backboath has resulted in many on-farm trials as Hugh Black continues to experiment with cereal production.
 From new establishment techniques to new crops and different crop combinations, there is certainly a lot to see at Backboath Farm!
-Below are a few observations from May 2020
+Below are is an update from Backboath from May 2020.

 Permanence in a rotation